 How should I decide how much I can afford to borrow for an auto loan?

 Figuring out how much you can afford to borrow before you sign on the dotted line is a great way to stay in control of your finances.
 It can be very helpful to break the process down into several steps.
-For example:

 1. Assess your financial situation by creating a monthly budget.
 Here is a budget worksheet and some information on making a budget.
 You can use this information as you think through how much you can afford to borrow for an automobile.
 If you’re not sure how to do this, seek help from a non-profit credit counselor.